The Story So Far

 The Leaves Project Updates

-New lighting has been installed outside Southwell Minster.
-Click the photo for more.
+The new external lighting is up and running at Southwell Minster.
+Click photo for more.

 Cathedral Archaeologist, Professor Philip Dixon explores the latest evidence of what is known about Southwell Minster and discusses the role of the medieval stonemason and carvers.
 Click on the photo to find out more and view the recording.